Upper secondary education in Denmark

 Higher Commercial Examination Programme (HHX)

 The HHX programme emphasises mercantile, internationally-oriented and business-oriented educational perspectives.
-The requirement for admission is a passed 9th grade examination.
+The requirement for admission is a passed 9th grade final examination.
 The programme lasts three years, and consists of a six-month basic course and a 2½-year study programme.

 Higher Technical Examination Programme (HTX)